cs50spring2021/tse-labs/indexer/DESIGN.md

     parse the command line, validate parameters, initialize other modules call indexBuild, with pageDirectory

+where *indexBuild:*

-      create a new 'index' object
+      creates a new 'index' object
-      loop over document ID numbers, counting from 1 load a webpage from the document file 'pageDirectory/id' if successful,
+      loops over document ID numbers, counting from 1 loads a webpage from the document file 'pageDirectory/id' if successful,
-          pass the webpage and docID to indexPage
+          passes the webpage and docID to indexPage

-where *indexPage*
+where *indexPage:*

      steps through each word of the webpage, skips trivial words (less than length 3),